-At Hurstmere, we are a telling school and members of staff are only too willing to assist students in resolving any issues they have during their school day.
-Students can speak with their classroom teachers for issues that occur during lessons.
-During the 20 minute registration at the end of the school day, boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
+At Hurstmere, we are a telling school and members of staff are only too willing to assist pupils in resolving any issues they have during their school day.
+Pupils can speak with their classroom teachers for issues that occur during lessons.
+During their 20 minute registration boys can also liaise with their form tutors and inform them of any issues they may have in the corridors, between lessons and to or from school.
 As teachers we can work with your son to get the best out of them, we ask that you support us in what we are trying to achieve and take an interest in what they are studying by assisting them in completing homework and resolving conflicts that may occur during the school year.

 Achievement and Rewards

-Your son will receive homework from his subject teachers and this should be recorded in his planner.
-To support the boys, teachers will also place details of homework onto a website called Show My Homework.
-As a parent, you also have access to this website and please do feel free to consult it regularly to support your son(s) with their homework and organisation.
+Your son will receive homework from his subject teachers, and this should be recorded in his planner.
+To support the boys, teachers will also place details of homework onto O365 TEAMS.
+As a parent/guardian, we advise that you refer to his planner on a regular basis which will allow you to able to support your son(s) with their homework and organisation.